NibrasD/NEO-FairAuction/README.md

 ---

-## Contact

-For questions or support, reach out via:
-- GitHub Issues
-- Discord: [Your Handle]
-- Email: [Your Email]

-Built with ❤️ for the Neo X ecosystem

----

 **Note**: This is an educational demonstration.
 Neo X provides built-in MEV resistance through its dBFT 2.0 consensus mechanism at the protocol level.
 This project demonstrates application-level MEV protection using commit-reveal patterns, which can be used alongside or independently of protocol-level protections.